hussainaloum/nRF-Connect-SDK-Development-Environmet-setup/README.md

 ```
 ## 3- Using the Command Prompt(Windows) and West Command Line Tool
 Use this option also if you like to work with the Command Prompt!
-Download the West Command Line tool and its dependencies.
+> Note: You must have the West Command Line tool and its dependencies downloaded.

 First set up IntelliSense in VS Code, to detect code and header files in the following way.
 1- Add .vscode folder under the main directory.
 2- In the folder add a file called c_cpp_properties.json.